dev2Dx/EDGE/README.md

 ## Installing the ROBOT Tool

 For converting N3/NT files to the OWL file format within the EDGE framework, the ROBOT (RObotic Batch Ontology) tool is required.
+However, if you want to use the Knowledge Graph data that are readily avilable, you can skip the installation of ROBOT library and also the preprocessing steps.

 Download the ROBOT tool from its official website for the latest release and installation instructions: